Op-Ed: The War on Drugs is a War on People of Color

 Many policies in the criminal justice system, like stop and frisk, no-knock warrants, use of chokeholds, mandatory minimums and asset forfeiture have disproportionately impacted people of color and been enforced under the guise of the Drug War.
 Qualified immunity and police unions keep officers from facing the consequences of their actions.
 And underfunding community initiatives that support the homeless, the mentally ill and drug use, while militarizing and overfunding law enforcement, are deeply and inherently harmful to communities of color.

 The statistics support this in every single aspect of the system, from stops and searches to arrests to sentencing, confinement and rehabilitation.
-A 2015 report conducted by the Department of Justice found that blacks in Ferguson, Missouri were over twice as likely to be searched during vehicle stops, despite being found in possession of contraband 26% less often than white drivers.
+A 2015 report conducted by the Department of Justice found that people of color in Ferguson, Missouri were over twice as likely to be searched during vehicle stops, despite being found in possession of contraband 26% less often than white drivers.

-The War on Drugs, ultimately, is a war waged on black and brown people.
+The War on Drugs, ultimately, is a war waged on people of color.
 Sure, we like to tout the benefits of adult use markets and how they’re great for their states.
 But while there’s a small group of people making hand over fist from the cannabis industry, there are still countless people of color in confinement, being arrested, beaten, and killed, all for minor drug offenses in those very same states.
 The more we as an industry can come together and acknowledge this, and take immediate action to remedy this, the better we will be for it – as allies, as advocates, and as human beings.

 Stand with me.
 Stand with us.
 After all, we’re in this together.